 Peer review process

-Following peer review, the Editorial Office sends the authors a synthesis of reviewer comments.
-Authors then send the Editorial Office a new version of the manuscript revised according to the reviews, together with a well-argued explanation of what reviewer comments were accepted and what comments were not.
+Following peer review, the Editorial Bord sends the authors a synthesis of reviewer comments.
+Authors then send the Editorial Bord a new version of the manuscript revised according to the reviews, together with a well-argued explanation of what reviewer comments were accepted and what comments were not.
 Revisions to the manuscript should be marked in red colour.

-On the basis of the peer reviewer comments and the authors’ revisions, the Editorial Office decides whether a manuscript will be published and under what category (e.g. original research article, review, preliminary report, technical paper).
-The Office is not required to explain its decision to publish or reject a given manuscript.
-In addition, the Office reserves the right to shorten or adapt manuscripts according to general editorial standards.
+On the basis of the peer reviewer comments and the authors’ revisions, the Editorial Bord decides whether a manuscript will be published and under what category (e.g. original research article, review, preliminary report, professional paper).
+The Bord is not required to explain its decision to publish or reject a given manuscript.
+In addition, the Bord reserves the right to shorten or adapt manuscripts according to general editorial standards.